Kourosh-Davoudi/STL/README.md

 ```

 ### Task3:
-Write a program that reads the name and and grade of students form an input file  then adds, then programs print the name student and the numbers of time that student has a mark less than 50.
+Write a program that reads the names and and grades of students from an input file, then prints the student's names and the number of time that one student has a mark less than 50.

 Hint: You can define a list container like:
 ```C++